Wrongful Termination In Ontario: 29 Questions & Expert Answers

 4. "Can my employer really terminate me without cause in Ontario?"

-Yes, employers in Ontario can terminate employees without cause, provided they offer adequate notice, or pay in lieu of notice, following the guidelines set by the Employment Standards Act, 2000, and the common law, if applicable.
+Yes, employers in Ontario can terminate employees without cause, so long as they offer adequate notice, or pay in lieu of notice, following the guidelines set by the Employment Standards Act, 2000, and the common law, if applicable.
 The real question isn’t whether they can let you go, it’s whether they’re offering you what you’re actually entitled to.
-That’s where most employers fall short.
+That’s where most employers (in my experience) fall short.

 5. "Can my employer terminate my employment without providing any warnings?"

-Unfortunately, many of the employees we speak with have had good performance reviews before being terminated, which can feel quite disheartening.
-But as mentioned, in Ontario, employers can terminate employment without cause, meaning they do not need to provide a reason related to job performance.
+Unfortunately, many of the employees we meet have had good performance reviews before being terminated, which can feel quite disheartening.
+In Ontario, employers can terminate employment without cause, meaning they do not need to provide a reason related to job performance.
 Even if your performance reviews have been positive, you can still be legally terminated as long as the employer complies with requirements for notice, or pay in lieu of notice, as outlined by the Employment Standards Act, 2000 and the common law, if applicable.

 7. “Can my employer terminate me while I’m on parental, medical, or disability leave?”